Payment Glossary: 70+ Payment Terms and Definitions for 2026

 Retry logic automatically resubmits eligible declined payments based on issuer response codes and timing rules, helping merchants recover revenue while avoiding unnecessary network fees.

-Read more about Retry LogicSynonyms: payment retries, intelligent retries, automated payment retries
+Retry Logicpayment retries, intelligent retries, automated payment retries

 A risk score helps payment teams judge whether a transaction should pass, be reviewed, or be blocked before authorization.
 Used well, it reduces false declines and protects revenue.

-Read more about Risk ScoreSynonyms: transaction risk score, fraud score, payment risk rating
+Risk Scoretransaction risk score, fraud score, payment risk rating

 Settlement is the stage where approved card payments actually reach the merchant.
 For payment teams, it shapes cash flow timing, reconciliation, and visibility into funding issues.